RelationalAI/rai-tokenflow-tutorial/README.md

 # Running the Tokenflow Use Cases

+The [GenAI for the AI Engineer: Tokenflow Use Case](genai-tokenflow.md) guide describes the four use cases on the Tokenflow data.
+More specifically, we go over the following use cases:

+* Building a Knowledge Graph over Structured Data.
+* Building a Knowledge Graph over Unstructured Data using GraphRAG.
+* Predicting Transfer Transactions using GNNs.
+* Detecting Anomalies.

-As a first step, you need to go through the [installation guide](installation.md).
+To set up all the necessary data, tables, schemas, etc. for the use cases you will need to go through the [installation guide](installation.md).
 Once this is completed you are able to run the Python Notebooks that were installed as part of the process.

-For more details on the data and the use cases you can go through the [GenAI for the AI Engineer: Tokenflow Use Case](genai-tokenflow.md) guide.